 Professional indemnity insurance

 In some professions such as law, accountancy and architecture, professional indemnity insurance is an absolute requirement.
 More widely, anyone who provides professional advice to their clients (e.g. management consultants and IT contractors) should consider it.
 The precise scope of the coverage will depend on your sector.
-As such, it’s highly advisable to consult a PII specialist, such as Bluefin Professions, with experience of your niche before you purchase a policy.
+As such, it’s highly advisable to consult a PII specialist with experience of your niche before you purchase a policy.

 What to look for: